AndresLeOrozco/proyecto-ofs/README.md

 npm start
 ```

-## To start the Prolog server
+## To start the Prolog server, open a new terminal in root folder

-Change to right folder using the following command:
+Change to the right folder using the following command:

 ```bash
 cd prolog